Modern World Coins and Currency by Charles Morgan and Hubert Walker for CoinWeek…..

 This goes for any type of issue, even modern commemoratives struck for island nations whose people know nothing about the “coins”.
 Bullion is bullion, regardless of the beauty or absurdity of the design it carries.
 So long as you avoid paying premiums for “numismatic” coins, you really can’t lose… unless silver, gold, and platinum retreat from current levels.

-We long ago stated our position that type U.S. gold is overpriced. $2.50 and $5 Indians–while great coins and finally getting the attention they deserve–are chicklets (to borrow Scott Purvis’ phrase) compared to some of the scarcer European issues.
+We long ago stated our position that type U.S. gold is overpriced. $2.50 and $5 Indians–while great coins and finally getting the attention they deserve–are (to borrow CoinWeek Publisher Scott Purvis’ phrase) “chicklets” compared to some of the scarcer European issues.

 The beauty of it all is that Europe has a smaller collector market than the U.S. (especially when it comes to high-end certified coins), and most Americans don’t have a grasp on the scarcity of European issues.
 Do your homework and buy right.
 You can’t lose.